Category: Film Reviews

 The lawyer chains her up in his bunker/cellar and hilarity ensues.
 As the film progresses, we are treated to a thinly veiled didactic feminist tale; stereotype upon stereotype stack for the director to make his point.
 The lawyer beats his complacent and obedient wife, encourages his son’s sexual deviance, and rapes the captive Woman.
 Wait, is he the one who knocked up his teenage daughter?

-The story arch is predictable on the macro scale; the wild woman has more class and strength than the creepy lawyer and her arrival triggers the end of … Read More »
+The story arch is predictable on the macro scale; the wild woman has more class and strength than the … Read More »

 It’s not very often that a book I’ve read gets made into a movie.
 Usually, I end up seeing a movie, finding it out it was a book, and then getting excited to read it because the book’s always better.
 I’ve never had to wait while a movie studio looks for crew and starts auditioning actors that I’ll probably hate, all the while ignoring perfectly good options that so obviously would have worked out better.
 No, all that protective anticipation just gets turned into rapt fascination on my drive to the bookstore to buy something I know I’ll love even more than the movie I just saw.